 Sample Contract Language

 Dozens of governments, enterprises and educational institutions worldwide specify EPEAT as a purchasing requirement or preference for all applicable device categories.
-A sample of those entities is listed below.
-Clicking any of these EPEAT Purchasers’ names will show details of their contracting approach.
+A list of some entities are listed below.

 Commonwealth of Massachusetts, Province of Nova Scotia